A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Constantinople had fallen to the Second Arab Siege?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Generals thread.
+Alternate Historian and 1 other(s) like this article.

 In 718 AD,after a combined land and sea effort, Arabs of the Umayyad Caliphate led by Maslamah ibn Abd al-Malik finally seized Constantinople, the capital city of the Byzantine Empire after a year-long siege.
 The successful campaign marked the culmination of twenty years of attacks and gradual Arab encroachment on the Byzantine borderlands.